ThomasFinnern/j-4_dev_experiences/emptyTootlBar.md

 # Do not display "Option button" in toolbar
-The option button or the complete toolbar may not be needed in on the component form
+The option button or the otherwise empty toolbar may not be needed on the component form

 ![toolbar with buttton "Options" displayed](./images/DisplayButtonOption.png)

-Following parts of the code needed to be dsiabled
+Following parts of the code needed to be disabled

 ```php
 // Get the toolbar object instance